*Put your child to be at her regular bedtime the night before the clocks change.

 *Plan your activities and meals according to the new time.

 *If your child is still napping, try to make sure she takes a good nap(s) so that she can make it to her regular bedtime according to the new clock.

-*If your child is no longer napping, do your best to put him to bed at his regular bedtime according to the new clock.
-If you think he cannot make it to his normal bedtime according to the new clock, then move his bedtime by 30 minutes for a few days until he adjusts.
+*If your child is no longer napping, do your best to put her to bed at her regular bedtime according to the new clock.
+If you think she cannot make it to her normal bedtime according to the new clock, then move her bedtime by 30 minutes for a few days until she adjusts.

 With some patience and consistency your child should adjust to the new time in just a few days.

-If you have a child between 18 weeks and 6 years of age who has difficulty falling and/or staying asleep and you would like some help getting your little one on a healthier sleep routine, please contact Rest Well Baby today to learn more about our pediatric sleep coaching services and to schedule a FREE 15 minute initial phone call anywhere in the United States.
-We are passionate about helping tired families get the sleep they need!
+If you have a baby, toddler or young child who has difficulty falling and/or staying asleep and you would like some help getting your little one on a healthier sleep routine, please contact Tracie at Rest Well Baby to schedule a FREE 15 minute call to learn more about her supportive sleep solutions.
+Tracie is passionate about helping tired families get the sleep they need!